 Drew Bewick, Managing Director, Tree House Ventures, LLC

-Drew has been a mentor for Do Good Challenge teams since its inception and since 2012 has been named a Social Entrepreneur-In-Residence at the Center for Social Value Creation and the Dingman Center.
-Social innovators Drew has mentored at UMD have gone on to launch and grow ventures and projects as wide ranging as: The Love Blanket Project, Annie’s Children, Hungry Harvest, Start-Up Shell, Puzzable, 301 Ventures, and Food Recovery Network.
+Bewick has been a mentor for Do Good Challenge teams since its inception and since 2012 has been named a social entrepreneur-in-residence at the Center for Social Value Creation and the Dingman Center.
+Social innovators Bewick has mentored at UMD have gone on to launch and grow ventures and projects as wide ranging as: The Love Blanket Project, Annie’s Children, Hungry Harvest, Start-Up Shell, Puzzable, 301 Ventures, and Food Recovery Network.

 Paul Capriolo, Director of Growth, Zentail

-Paul Capriolo is the founder and CEO of Social Growth Technologies, the single channel that delivers high performance online advertising and virtual currency monetization in the social gaming and eCommerce environments.
-As a University of Maryland undergraduate student, Paul pitched Social Growth Technologies at the Dingman Center's business competition, Cupid's Cup, and took home the grand prize.
+Paul Capriolo is the founder and CEO of Social Growth Technologies, the single-channel that delivers high-performance online advertising and virtual currency monetization in the social gaming and eCommerce environments.
+As a University of Maryland undergraduate student, Capriolo pitched social growth technologies at the Dingman Center's business competition, Cupid's Cup, and took home the grand prize.
 More recently, the business was named Howard County Economic Development Authority business of the year.
 Major clients include Coca-Cola, eBay and DELL.
-The company’s headquarters are in Columbia, MD.
-Paul received a Bachelor of Science degree in Computer Science from the University of Maryland then went on to complete a Master’s degree in Entertainment Technology at Carnegie Mellon.
-In 2013, Paul was awarded the EY Entrepreneur of the Year in Maryland and named a national finalist.
-Throughout the years, Paul remained engaged with the Dingman Center and advised students when he could and in 2014 he was named a Dingman Center Entrepreneur in Residence.
+The company’s headquarters are in Columbia, Md.
+Capriolo received a Bachelor of Science degree in computer science from the University of Maryland then went on to complete a master’s degree in entertainment technology at Carnegie Mellon.
+In 2013, he was awarded the EY Entrepreneur of the Year in Maryland and named a national finalist.
+Throughout the years, Capriolo remained engaged with the Dingman Center and advised students when he could and in 2014 he was named a Dingman Center entrepreneur-in-residence.

 Harry Geller, Serial Entrepreneur

-Mr. Geller’s earliest venture, Global Mail, LTD, founded in 1987, was twice named to INC. 500 list of fastest growing companies.
-Global Mail was acquired in 1999 by the Deutsche Post and Geller was appointed CEO of the America’s from 1999 - 2004.
+Geller’s earliest venture, Global Mail, LTD, founded in 1987, was twice named to INC. 500 list of fastest-growing companies.
+Global Mail was acquired in 1999 by the Deutsche Post and Geller was appointed CEO of the Americas from 1999-2004.
 The company continues to thrive operating under the DHL/Global Mail brand.
-Mr. Geller was also the founder and owner of SoDel Concepts, a successful restaurant development company focusing on upscale, relaxed resort dining.
+Geller was also the founder and owner of SoDel Concepts, a successful restaurant development company focusing on upscale, relaxed resort dining.
 SoDel Concepts has opened and operates five fine and casual dining seafood restaurants, all located at the Delaware Seashore.
-They were named to INC. 500 list as the nations fastest growing restaurant company in 2009.
+They were named to INC. 500 list as the nation's fastest-growing restaurant company in 2009.

-For the past few years Mr. Geller has focused his love of entrepreneurship towards mentoring and educating others and serves as an Entrepreneur in Residence and member of the Board of Advisors at the University of Maryland’s Dingman Center for Entrepreneurship.
+For the past few years, Geller has focused his love of entrepreneurship towards mentoring and educating others and serves as an entrepreneur-in-residence and member of the board of advisors at the University of Maryland’s Dingman Center for Entrepreneurship.

-Geller grew up in Montgomery County and graduated from the University of Maryland, College Park in 1981 with BS in Business.
-He serves on advisory boards of various businesses in the Washington, DC area.
-He has held various volunteer positions including Chairman of his Logistics Trade Association and Treasurer of Young Presidents Organization (YPO).
-Geller is married to a successful entrepreneur Nicole, and they have two children, residing in McLean, Virginia.
+Geller grew up in Montgomery County and graduated from the University of Maryland, College Park in 1981 with a BS in business.
+He serves on advisory boards of various businesses in the Washington, D.C. area.
+He has held various volunteer positions including chairman of the Logistics Trade Association and treasurer of the Young Presidents Organization (YPO).
+Geller is married to a successful entrepreneur Nicole, and they have two children and reside in McLean, Virginia.

 Bob London, Founder & CEO, Chief Listening Officers

-Bob is a 20+ year marketing veteran who has achieved rapid results with marketing budgets ranging from the $200 million network television launch of MCI Friends & Family to London, Ink's frugal $1,000 annual budget (really!).
-He also served as VP of Marketing for Digex, Incorporated, a national Web hosting and management firm that grew 100% annually during his tenure and went through not one but two IPOs, as well as director of product marketing for Verisign, the leading web identity and security firm.
+London is a 20+ year marketing veteran who has achieved rapid results with marketing budgets ranging from the $200 million network television launch of MCI Friends & Family to London, Ink's frugal $1,000 annual budget (really!).
+He also served as VP of marketing for Digex, Incorporated, a national web hosting and management firm that grew 100% annually during his tenure and went through not one but two IPOs, as well as director of product marketing for Verisign, the leading web identity and security firm.

-Bob serves on the board of The Marketing Alliance, the leading education and networking group for B2B technology marketing executives in the DC area.
-Bob is a marketing advisor for Bisnow's Gen Z program for budding high school entrepreneurs and also serves on the board of advisors of National Capital Companies, a mid-market investment bank headquartered in Bethesda, MD.
-Bob graduated from the University of Maryland College Park with a BS in Marketing.
-He resides in Potomac, MD with his wife and two teenage sons.
+London serves on the board of the Marketing Alliance, the leading education and networking group for B2B technology marketing executives in the DC area.
+He is a marketing advisor for Bisnow's Gen Z program for budding high school entrepreneurs and also serves on the board of advisors of National Capital Companies, a mid-market investment bank headquartered in Bethesda, Md.
+London graduated from the University of Maryland College Park with a BS in marketing.
+He resides in Potomac, Md. with his wife and two teenage sons.

 Liz Sara, Founder, Best Marketing, LLC

-Previously, she played a principal role as co-founder of SpaceWorks, an eCommerce software company, where she facilitated its startup and growth to nearly $25 million in revenue; at America Online, where she designed the PR program and investor road show for the IPO; at United Press International, where she facilitated a turn-around strategy; and for LEXIS/NEXIS, where she was instrumental in the creation and successful launch of a new division.
-Ms. Sara holds an M.A. in Journalism from the University of Maryland.
+Previously, she played a principal role as co-founder of SpaceWorks, an eCommerce software company, where she facilitated its startup and growth to nearly $25 million in revenue; at America Online, where she designed the PR program and investor roadshow for the IPO; at United Press International, where she facilitated a turn-around strategy; and for LEXIS/NEXIS, where she was instrumental in the creation and successful launch of a new division.
+Sara holds an MA in journalism from the University of Maryland.
 She is a member of the Business & Professional Women’s Committee of the Corcoran; the Women’s Committee of National Museum of Women In the Arts; and the Board of the Capital City Ball.
-In addition, Liz Sara is a Entrepreneur-in-Residence and member of the Board of Advisors at the University of Maryland's Dingman Center for Entrepreneurship.
+In addition, Sara is an entrepreneur-in-residence and member of the board of advisors at the University of Maryland's Dingman Center for Entrepreneurship.

 Polly Vail, Independent Consultant

-In her current role as an Independent Consultant, Polly develops assessments, strategies and implementation plans for clients who need advice on branding, communications and business development.
+In her current role as an Independent Consultant, Polly Vail develops assessments, strategies and implementation plans for clients who need advice on branding, communications and business development.
 She sources and manages professional teams with technical skills in web site design and development.
-Polly advises clients on strategies for generating revenue including identifying sales channels, partnerships and web based promotions.
+Vail advises clients on strategies for generating revenue including identifying sales channels, partnerships and web-based promotions.

-Polly’s current and past clients include: the International Lyme Disease Society; GeniusRocket where she served as business development director and president; The Water Alliance where she served as web site development, creative services and communications consultant; and the Women's Business Center and Washington Area Women's Foundation.
-Polly is a Board member and Board Chair for Women's Business Center.
-Before her consultant work began, Polly was the advertising sales manager and managing director for the Washington D.C. office of The New York Times.
+Vail’s current and past clients include the International Lyme Disease Society; GeniusRocket where she served as business development director and president; the Water Alliance where she served as web site development, creative services and communications consultant; and the Women's Business Center and Washington Area Women's Foundation.
+Vail is a board member and board chair for the Women's Business Center.
+Before her consultant work began, she was the advertising sales manager and managing director for the Washington D.C. office of The New York Times.